anki-code/xontrib-prompt-starship/README.md

 If you're using Starship for both for another shell and for xonsh and you want to have different characters you can just put the lines above to the new `~/.config/starship_xonsh.toml` file.
 Then you should add to the `~/.xonshrc` file the line `$STARSHIP_CONFIG = '~/.config/starship_xonsh.toml'` before `xontrib load prompt_starship`.

 ## Credits
+* This package is the part of [ergopack](https://github.com/anki-code/xontrib-ergopack) - the pack of ergonomic xontribs.

-This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).
+* This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).